October is Eczema Awareness Month

 By working together to increase awareness of eczema, we can:

-Help patients better manage their condition.
+Help people better manage their condition.

 Shed light on available treatment options, so that patients and parents can make shared, informed treatment decisions with their dermatologists.